konacurrents/SemanticMarkerAPI/README.md

 ## Alternate two-dimensional optical codes or barcodes
 <img src="images/SemanticMarkerQBar.png" width="200">

-## Semantic Marker&trade; on a small ESP-32 M5 display
+## Semantic Marker&reg; on a small ESP-32 M5 display
-This Semantic Marker&trade; encoded sensor status in it's address.
+This Semantic Marker&reg; encoded sensor status in it's address.
 For this, the M5 is constantly changing this address to reflect changing sensor status (like battery amount or feed count).
 This is similar to how newer tickets to concerts are handled where the marker constantly changes to invalidate a copied screen image of anothers ticket.
 <img src="images/M5.png" width="300">

-## Semantic Marker&trade; SMART Button for Parameterized calls
+## Semantic Marker&reg; SMART Button for Parameterized calls
-This Semantic Marker&trade; uses the <b>/smrun</b> API to pass parameters (like username, password and device) so the stored procedures work securely across any user.
+This Semantic Marker&reg; uses the <b>/smrun</b> API to pass parameters (like username, password and device) so the stored procedures work securely across any user.
 The query parameters **uuid** and **flow** denote this SMART Button instance.